-Nobody can concentrate effectively on one thing for too long, so when making your study plan, factor in a break every half hour or so to do something you enjoy and grab a drink, snack or even 5 minutes of fresh air.
-Don't ever feel guilty for doing so!

-If you can feel yourself losing concentration or motivation, it's always better to take a step back then come back, rather than trying to push through and risk causing frustration and fatigue.
+Although we all like to think we are super human, the fact is nobody canconcentrate effectively on one thing for too long.
+When making your study plan, factor in a break every half hour or so to do something you enjoy and grab a drink or snack or even 5 minutes of fresh air and most importantly, don't ever feel guilty for doing so!
+If youcan feel yourself losing concentration or motivation, it's always better to step away for a short while and come back than try topush through and risk causing frustration and fatigue.